-H.4.6 Minor Violations of the Discipline Policy
+H.4.6 Violations of the Discipline Policy

-While violations listed below are categorized as "Minor" and "Major," continually making choices counter to the Mission of CASS, indicates an unwillingness to support the CASS School/Parent Partnership Commitment.
 There is clear mission to achieve lofty purposes for the lives of our students, and emphasis and focus must be placed on successfully executing the mission.
 Therefore, students who engage in gross misconduct or repeated defiance may not be allowed to continue as a student at CAL High School.